Julius Henry, Duke of Saxe-Lauenburg: Ruling Saxe-Lauenburg

-In 1656 Julius Henry succeeded his elder half-brother Augustus as Duke of Saxe-Lauenburg.
-When ascending he confirmed the existing privileges of the nobility and the estates of the realm.
-In 1658 he forbade his vassals to pledge or else alienate fiefs, thus fighting the integration of manor estates in Saxe-Lauenburg into the monetary economies of the neighbouring city-states of Hamburg and Lübeck.
-He entered with both city-states into frontier disputes on manor estates which were in the process of evading Saxe-Lauenburgian overlordship into the competence of the city-states.
+In 1656, Julius Henry succeeded his elder half-brother Augustus as Duke of Saxe-Lauenburg.
+Upon his ascension, he confirmed the existing privileges of the nobility and the estates of the realm.
+In 1658 he forbade his vassals to pledge, or else alienate fiefs, thus taking a stance against the integration of manor estates in Saxe-Lauenburg into the monetary economies of the neighbouring city-states of Hamburg and Lübeck.
+He engaged in further disputes with both city-states over Saxe-Lauenburg aligned manor estates which were increasingly falling into the Hanseatic sphere of influence.

-In 1659 Duke Julius Henry decreed in his general disposition (guide-lines for his government) "to also esteem the woodlands as heart and dwell [of revenues] of the Monarchy of Lower Saxony."
-The Duchy of Saxe-Lauenburg also used to be called simply Lower Saxony.
-From 1659 on Julius Henry employed Johannes Kunckel as head of the ducal pharmacy.
+In 1659, Duke Julius Henry decreed in his general disposition (guide-lines for his government) "to also esteem the woodlands as heart and dwell [of revenues] of the Monarchy of Lower Saxony (Saxe-Lauenburg)."
+From 1659 onwards Julius Henry employed Johannes Kunckel as head of the ducal pharmacy.

-In 1663 Julius Henry bought the castle in Hauenstein (Bohemia) from the von Schlick family, making it part of the ducal Schlackenwerth domain.
-He further acquired the lordship of Ploschkowitz.
+In 1663, Julius Henry bought the castle in Hauenstein (Bohemia) from the von Schlick family, integrating it into the ducal Schlackenwerth domain.
+He later acquired the lordship of Ploschkowitz.

-Julius Henry died of age in Prague in 1665 and was buried in Schlackenwerth.
+Julius Henry died of age in Prague in 1665, and was buried in Schlackenwerth.

 Marriages and issue

 Julius Henry married three times: He married in Grabow (1) Countess Anna of East Frisia on 7 March 1617.
 They had no children.

-On 27 February 1628 he married in Theusing (2) Elisabeth Sophia of Brandenburg (Berlin, *13 July 1589 – 24 December 1629*, Frankfurt an der Oder), daughter of John George, Elector of Brandenburg and widow of Reichsfürst Janusz Radziwiłł.
+On 27 February 1628, he married in Theusing (2) Elisabeth Sophia of Brandenburg (Berlin, *13 July 1589 – 24 December 1629*, Frankfurt an der Oder), daughter of John George, Elector of Brandenburg and widow of Reichsfürst Janusz Radziwiłł.
 Julius Henry and Elisabeth Sophia had one son: